kiapanahi/kiapanahi.github.io/content/posts/solutions-architects-role/index.md

-# The Professional Path of a Software Solutions Architect
+# The professional path of a Software Solutions Architect

 I've been working in software for more than 12 years now.
 I've been doing help desk stuff, database management, IT work, networking, low-level and high-level programming, hacking and penetration testing and everything in between.
 All these experiences and upportunities that I have had, helped me becoming me more well-rounded engineer which is a cruitial attribute to have if one wantes to embark on the mission to becoming an architect, specially a Solutions Architect.